 Do you have wheelchairs available?

-We do have several wheelchairs available for guests.
+We do have several wheelchairs and a couple of scooters available for guests.
 They are available on a first come, first serve basis.
-Just ask the front desk for a wheelchair when you arrive.
+The earlier you arrive to the Museum, the better chance that one is available.
+Just ask at the admissions desk for a wheelchair or scooter when you arrive.

 How do I book a birthday party?

-Please call the main office to schedule your birthday party at Wings & Waves or the Museums.
-503-434-4185
+Please contact the Special Events Department at the Museum main office to schedule your birthday party at Wings & Waves Waterpark, or the Museums: firstname.lastname@example.org or call 503-434-4185.

 Do you offer a campus pass?